hellowilman/qtcom/README.md

 # qtcom
-This is a lib for qt rs232 communication. for internal usage.
+This is a lib for qt rs232 communication. for testing usage.